haggqvist459/recipe-website/README.md

 - [x] List all recipes
 - [x] Add the filters as dropdowns
 - [x] Details view
-  - [ ] Link to edit form for admins ?
 - [x] Mark recipe as favorite for users
-  - [ ] Add ingredients to grocery list
 - [ ] Modify the number of people the recipe is for

 ### Profile Page:
 - [x] Change email